Zion-Luan/How-Openness-Shapes-User-Trust-in-AI-Chatbots/README.md

 After completing the conversation task with each AI personality assistant, users should fill out this questionnaire immediately.

 Each user is required to fill out three questionnaires (corresponding to AI with high, medium, and low openness respectively).

+### 7. Structure of the referenced papers:
+(Sharan and Romano, “The Effects of Personality and Locus of Control on Trust in Humans versus Artificial Intelligence”)

+Because this paper also discusses the exploration of the Big Five personality traits and the trust in AI.
+I think I can refer to the structure of this paper and some process for finding participants.